 Join a support group.
 Once in a while it can help to share with others going through a similar situation.
 Consider if it might help to meet other people who also have a similar phobia to you.
 A group can be a place to swap strategies, share experiences and get motivation to live with more confidence.

 Ways to relax.
-Phobias, fears are anxieties which raise blood pressure and stress levels.
+Phobias, fears are anxieties may raise blood pressure and stress levels.
 It is very helpful to reduce your overall levels of tension or anxiety.
 This will help you cope better with your phobia.
 Figuring out ways to look after yourself and unwind is advantageous indeed.
 Consider relaxing things that help.
 These could be doing gentle exercise, yoga, meditation, walking, taking a hot bath, listening to a hypnosis recording, finding a relaxing hobby.

 How hypnotherapy can help phobias